seanvoss/striper/readme.txt

 The Stripe plugin extends WooCommerce allowing you to take payments directly on your store via Stripe’s API.
 Stripe is available in the United States, Canada, the UK, Australia, Belgium, France, Germany, Ireland, The Netherlands and more

+WooCommerce version requisites:

+* Requires at least: 2.1
+* Tested up to: 2.2.2

 == Installation ==

 1. Install the WooCommerce Stripe Plugin